Mark-ki/RoverGUI/README.md

 The deprecated version of the GUI (With flask and vanilla JS) is in ./OldVersion The current version is ./frontend (React) and ./backend (Node)

-## Current todo list

-1. Finalize ros topic names
+# Description

+The GUI is divided into 4 resizeable panels.
+The Control Panel, the Console Panel, the Camera Panel, and the Map Panel.
+The control panel displays data obtained through ROS such as heading and position.
+The console panel connects to the local console and the Jetson's console.
+The camera panel stream videos by drawing frames on canvases.
+The frames are sent from the backend through websocket.
+The backend receives frames from the pi through UDP.
+The map panel utilizes pre downloaded chunks.
+Refer to the README in the frontend/src folder for more information.

+Refer to Joseph for any issues with the video streaming Refer to Aditya for any issues with the map

+## Future Improvements

+1. More telemetry data through ROS
 2. Emergency stop button and launch script name
-3. Make the GUI work for clients other than the host
+3. Pi Terminals

 # To Start the GUI in 3 Easy Steps

-The base station already has a launch script that does all of this.
+The base station has a launch script that does all of this.
+./startGUI.sh

 ## Frontend